AdvProg2020/Project_team-57/README.md

 [Sepehr Kianian](https://github.com/sepehrkianian09),
 [Hossein Aghaei](https://github.com/hossein2079)

+## Special Thanks
+- First of all Thank To Dear [Saber Zafarpoor](https://github.com/saberdotcoder), Our Project Supervisor whom we never could do this masterpiece without his everyday helps and guides.
+We hope greatness for all your life and future.
+- [Mohammad Haghighat](https://github.com/mhaghighat20) and Mohammad Mohammdadi for all the courage and persuasion they gave without any expectation for return.
+- And in the end all the [CE Students of SUT](https://github.com/AdvProg2020) that helped us through this semester and all our friends and families while we caused them fatigue and they said nothing to help us move forward.

 ## Files
 The project contains of 62 java classes, 71 fxml files, and 26 css files and so on. there is a database directory in which there are some default pictures for market products or user profiles for example.